sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

-# Rethinking the embedded Operations Research team: the specialists a decision product needs
+# Rethinking the embedded OR team as a specialized software team

 **Event:** AGIFORS Annual Symposium, 2026-10-25
 **Speaker:** Francisco Zenteno Smith